 The merger will be accounted for by KKR using the acquisition method of accounting.
 Under this method of accounting, the purchase price will be allocated to the fair value of the net assets acquired at the date of completion of the merger.
-The excess purchase price over the fair value of the net assets acquired will be recorded as goodwill.
+The excess purchase price over the fair value of the net assets acquired as goodwill.